friedkeenan/tfm-proxy-loader/README.md

 - Its ID is the string `"main_server_info"`.
 - Its body starts with a string for the address for which server the client would normally connect to.
-- The rest of the body is an array of unsigned shorts, read until the end of the data, each short being a port the client could've normally connected to.
+- The rest of the body is an array of unsigned shorts, read until the end of the data, each short being a port that the client could've normally connected to.
-    - These ports unfortunately will not include the port that the client actually did try to connect to, as the client does not keep track of it.
-Thus proxies should be able to handle when they receive *no* ports, such as having a list of fallback ports.
-This could happen if for whatever reason the game would only try to connect to one port.